divyeshpanchasara/StudentDatabaseManager/README.md

 ## Prerequisites
 Before running this application, ensure that you have the following installed on your system:

-  Java Development Kit (JDK)
-  MySQL database server
-  MySQL Connector/J JDBC driver
+  Java Development Kit (JDK), MySQL database server and MySQL Connector/J JDBC driver

 ## Set up the MySQL database: